Back of My Mind (H.E.R. album)

-Back of My Mind is the debut studio album by American R&B singer H.E.R.
-It was released on June 18, 2021, through RCA.
-The album features guest performances from YG, Lil Baby, Ty Dolla Sign, Yung Bleu, Cordae, DJ Khaled, Bryson Tiller and Chris Brown.
-The music was written and produced with a host of musicians, including Mike Will Made-It, Hit-Boy, Tiara Thomas, Kaytranada, Thundercat and Darkchild, amongst others.
+Back of My Mind is the debut studio album by American singer and songwriter H.E.R.
+It was released through RCA Records on June 18, 2021.
+The album features guest performances from YG, Lil Baby, Cordae, Ty Dolla Sign, Yung Bleu, Bryson Tiller, Chris Brown, and DJ Khaled.
+The music on the album was written and produced with a host of musicians, including a variety of American record producers such as Mike Will Made-It, Hit-Boy, Kaytranada, Thundercat, and Darkchild, among others.

-Back of My Mind was met with positive reactions, with critics praising the singer's musical showcase to a greater, matured extent and the album's cohesion within various R&B sounds.
-The album was proceeded by three singles: "Slide", featuring rapper YG, released on September 29, 2019, "Damage", released on October 21, 2020 and "Come Through" featuring Chris Brown, released on April 23, 2021.
-The album contains an alternative version of the song "I Can Have It All", which also appears on DJ Khaled's 2021 album Khaled Khaled.
-The album debuted at number six on the Billboard 200 after moving over 36,000 album-equivalent units.
-With this, it became her highest charting album and first top 10 entry on the chart.
+Back of My Mind was met with positive reactions, with critics praising the singer's musical showcase to a greater, matured extent, and the album's cohesion within various R&B sounds.
+The album was preceded by three singles: "Slide" (featuring YG), "Damage", and "Come Through" (featuring Chris Brown).
+The album contains an alternative version of the song, "I Can Have It All", which also appears on Khaled's Khaled Khaled (2021).
+The album debuted at number six on the Billboard 200, after moving over 36,000 album-equivalent units, becoming her highest-charting album and first top 10 entry on the chart.

 The album received two nominations for Album of the Year and Best R&B Album at the 64th Annual Grammy Awards, it marks her third and second nominations in the categories respectively.
 "Damage" also received nominations for Best R&B Performance and Best R&B Song.

 Background

-Gabriella Wilson, professionally known as H.E.R., rose to prominence in late 2016 and early 2017 following a series of EP's, named H.E.R.
+Gabriella Wilson, professionally known as H.E.R., rose to prominence between towards the end of 2016 and at the beginning of 2017, following a series of EP's, named H.E.R.
 Vol.1 and H.E.R.
-Vol.2 respectively.
-Following this she released her first compilation album known as her eponymous debut project H.E.R. which is a combination of both formerly released EP's and a handful of additional songs, including "Best Part", a duet with R&B singer Daniel Caesar.
+Vol.2, respectively.
+Following this, she released her first compilation album, known as her eponymous debut project, H.E.R., which is a combination of both formerly released EP's and a handful of additional songs, including "Best Part", a duet with R&B singer Daniel Caesar.
 The album was nominated for Album of the Year at the 61st Annual Grammy Awards with H.E.R. earning two Grammy awards the same year.
 Following the release of H.E.R., she released a new compilation album in 2019, also a combination of formerly released EP's, titled I Used to Know Her.
-In 2020, following the George Floyd protests she released the song "I Can't Breathe".
+In 2020, following the George Floyd protests, she released the song, "I Can't Breathe".
 The song was awarded with Song of the Year at the 63rd Annual Grammy Awards.
 On June 10, 2021, H.E.R announced the album release date and a trailer on her social media accounts.
-The following day, she announced the album pre-order alongside the album's fifth single "We Made It".
-The following week, H.E.R continued teasing the album by posting photos from its photoshoot, and revealed the tracklist the day before its release.
+The following day, she announced the album pre-order, alongside the album's fifth single, "We Made It".
+The following week, H.E.R continues teasing the album by posting photos from its photoshoot and revealed the tracklist the day before its release.